Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-O11WL1D/README.md

 Description: Scorekeeping program which records the score of two players + amount of ties.
 Press A to increment/display player one score, B to increment/display player 2 score, and AB to record/display ties

+## v0.04

+--program_link--
+Desciption: 2 player Game of rock paper scissors for micro-bit, on the program's start press the a and b buttons to cycle through player 1's input and then press the AB button to switch to player 2.
+After player 2 repeats the same process, Press the ab button and either the a or b button to see the games result.

 ## Designs